XR2Learn/Enablers-Components-Template/README.md

-# XR2Learn Components CookieCutter Template
+# Enablers' Components CookieCutter Template

 Use this to create new services, e.g., preprocessing for BM modality.